augustoproiete-forks/kfahy--slack-disable-wysiwyg-bookmarklet/README.md

 #### Option B: Manually execute script for Mac or other platforms

-1. Open the slack app in Developer mode
+1. Open the Slack app in Developer mode
     * On Mac: `export SLACK_DEVELOPER_MENU=true && open -a /Applications/Slack.app`
+    * On PC in a Command Prompt window: `setx SLACK_DEVELOPER_MENU true`, then relaunch Slack
     * On PC in a Powershell window (per user install): `$env:SLACK_DEVELOPER_MENU="true"; & "$($env:LOCALAPPDATA)\Slack\slack.exe"`
     * On PC in a Powershell window (machine wide install): `$env:SLACK_DEVELOPER_MENU="true"; & "$($Env:ProgramFiles)\Slack Deployment\slack.exe"`
     * On other OS's: ensure the `SLACK_DEVELOPER_MENU` environment variable is set to `true` before opening the Slack app.